A HISTORY OF FRENCH COURSES: An overview

 Increasingly today, the word plat has displaced entrée, which frequently has returned to its primitive sense of an “entry” or starter.
 And so a very common sequence is of an entrée, a plate and dessert.
 This may include variations such as a salad or cheese course.
 Frequently, too, “hamburgers” and “sandwiches” appear as separate courses, as do “pasta” and even (in English) “snacks”.

 More upscale restaurants may stay closer to tradition.
-The very elegant Taillevent lists (on its English menu) Starters, Fishes [sic], Meats and Desserts.
+The very elegant Taillevent at one point listed (on its English menu) Starters, Fishes [sic], Meats and Desserts.
 But some other top restaurants list no categories at all or use eccentric headings verging on poetry.

 Traces of the traditional courses remain in general usage.
 But as in much else about modern Parisian dining, rules are disappearing or even being consciously subverted.
 It takes some effort to tease out the influence of a sequence that was barely glimpsed in the fourteenth century, only became stable in the eighteenth and was not truly codified until the restaurant became established.